A two-step approach to production frontier estimation and the Matsuoka's distribution: Introduction

 The paper is organized as follows.
-In Section \ref{sM}, we introduce Matsuoka's distribution, derive some of its properties, and discuss some inferential aspects.
-Next, in Section \ref{pf}, the production frontier model and the proposed three-step estimation method are presented and the relevant asymptotic theory is derived.
-To assess the finite sample properties of the proposed estimator, a Monte Carlo simulation study is performed, whose details are presented in Section \ref{sim}.
-Finally, Section \ref{ea} brings the empirical application while Section \ref{conc} concludes the paper.
+Section \ref{pf} presents the model.
+Section \ref{seca} introduces the proposed two-step estimation method.
+Section \ref{at} develops the asymptotic theory.
+Section \ref{sim} reports a Monte Carlo simulation study to investigate the finite-sample properties of the estimator.
+Section \ref{ea} presents the empirical application.
+Section \ref{conc} concludes.